axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-task-list/index.rst

 |task-key-information|

-Furthermore, at the end of each row you find a side step menu of key features in handling tasks:
+Furthermore, at the end of each row you find the `Actions` menu of key features in handling tasks:

+#.
+Details

 #.
 Reset Task